symfony/symfony-docs/contributing/code/pull_requests.rst

 * If you answer no to "Tests pass", you must add an item to a todo-list with the actions that must be done to fix the tests;

-* If the "license" is not MIT, just don't submit the pull request as it won't be accepted anyway.
+* If the "license" is not MIT, just don't submit the pull request as it will not be accepted anyway.

 If some of the previous requirements are not met, create a todo-list and add